Updated February 2020.

 There are two main groups of people that can benefit from an injury prevention program: those with recurring injuries and those who are at high risk for an injury.

 We also have clients coming to us who have not been injured yet, but are high risk for an injury (for example, 12-14 year old female soccer players very commonly get patellofemoral pain syndrome).
-Very often youth these days are involved in multiple sports, or start playing one sport intensely at a very young age.
-This predisposes them to developing over use injuries.
+Patellofemoral pain syndrome is pain surrounding the knee cap that is often the result of muscular weakness, biomechanic issues, or overuse.
+Youth these days are often involved in multiple sports, or start playing one sport quite intensely at a very young age.
+This predisposes them to developing overuse injuries.
 Your physiotherapist can determine what your weaknesses are and provide you with the appropriate conditioning program to give your body the strength it needs to continue with sport while minimizing your risk for injury.

 If you fit into one of the categories above, you’ll benefit from an injury prevention program.